arsalanfarooq12/healthtracker/README.md

 # Health Tracker BMI App

-A simple Flask app that calculates your BMI and tracks progress over time.

 ---

+## Topic

+A simple Flask-based web application that calculates Body Mass Index (BMI) and visualizes BMI changes over time.

+---

+## Goal

+Currently, the app computes BMI from user inputs (height and weight) and stores each entry in a CSV file.
+While “Health Tracker” is the name, the scope can expand beyond BMI to include more detailed health metrics.

+---

+## Other Ideas and Future Extensions

+1. **User Authentication:**
+   Add a login system to separate user data into individual CSV files.

+2. **Categorization by Demographics:**
+   Separate BMI categories and ranges for men, women, children, and others.

+3. **Expanded Health Metrics:**
+   Add tracking for blood pressure, sugar levels, and daily calorie intake.

+4. **Your Ideas Here:**
+   Open for additional suggestions.

+---

+## Working

+As of now:

+* The app is minimal and built on **Flask**.
+* It calculates BMI and displays it along with a **BMI progression graph** using **Matplotlib (pyplot)**.
+* Data persistence is handled with a single `.csv` file located at `user/userdata.csv`.
+* The line graph updates each time a new entry is submitted.

+This version is not multi-user safe; implementing separate storage per user would fix that.

+---

 ## Requirements

-1. Python 3.x
+* Python 3.x
-2. pip
+* pip

-> Ensure Python and pip are installed before proceeding.
+Ensure both are installed before proceeding.

 ---

-## For Windows Users
+## Windows Setup

-Run the setup script:
+Run the script:

 ```bash
 winsetup.bat